-I joined the domain successfully but after upgrading to a newer version of the Samba code I get the message, "The system can not log you on (C000019B), Please try again or consult your system administrator" when attempting to logon.
+I joined the domain successfully but after upgrading to a newer version of the Samba code I get the message, "The system can not log you on (C000019B), Please try a gain or consult your system administrator" when attempting to logon.

-This occurs when the domain SID stored in the secrets.tdb database is changed.
-The most common cause of a change in domain SID is when the domain name and/or the server name (netbios name) is changed.
+This occurs when the domain SID stored in private/WORKGROUP.
+SID is changed.
+For example, you remove the file and smbd automatically creates a new one.
+Or you are swapping back and forth between versions 2.0.7, TNG and the HEAD branch code (not recommended).
 The only way to correct the problem is to restore the original domain SID or remove the domain client from the domain and rejoin.
-The domain SID may be reset using either the smbpasswd or rpcclient utilities.